KS2 World History Timeline

 Ancient Sumer - Evidence suggests that people were living in Sumer from around 5000BC and potentially before this too.
 This timeline starts at 4500BC as this is when the city of Uruk was established, which is thought to be one of the very first cities in the world.
 This was then an important element in developing Sumerian culture and innovations.
 This timeline ends around 2000BC as this is when the Elamites and Amorites began to overtake Sumerian populations.

-Ancient Egypt - Although people lived in Egypt before 3100BC, this was when the north and the south of Egypt were unified, signalling the true start of Egypt's history.
-This timeline ends in 322BC when Alexander the Great invaded, bringing his Greek and Hellensitic influences.
+Ancient Egypt - Although people lived in Egypt before 3100BC, it was around here when upper and lower Egypt were unified, signalling the true start of Egypt's history.
+This timeline ends in 332BC when Alexander the Great invaded, bringing his Greek and Hellensitic influences.
 People continued to live in Egypt after this point.
 Other sources may end this timeline with the Roman invasion around 30BC for similar reasons.

 Indus Valley - Life in the Indus Valley is usually cited from 3300BC in the Early Harappan Phase, but this timeline starts at 2600BC which is known as the Mature Harappan Phase where there was a lot more urban growth, establishing cities with effective and efficient planning and a focus on hygiene.
 It is overwhelmingly ended at 1300BC across multiple sources for a variety of reasons, the most likely being the invasion of nomadic tribes.